Starplatinum87/project_luther_TR/project_luther_proposal_TR.md

 * Gather collection of 1000+  actor STARmeter ratings
 * Gather actor details  available through IMDb and other sites.
 * Gather relevant details about the actor's latest film/TV production.
+* Build a linear regression to determine the factors that most greatly affect STARmeter rating.

 ### Data
 * Target - Actor's STARmeter rating.